loopteam0/loopteam0/README.md

-# 👋 Hi, I’m loopteam0
+# 👋 Hi, I’m Paul Boamah

 Welcome to my GitHub!
 I'm a **Fullstack Developer** passionate about building robust, modern, and scalable software—from mobile apps to cloud-based platforms.